JosephYostos/Compliance-workshop/02-build-demo/assignment.md

 timelimit: 600
 ---

-🚀 Let's build our Hipstershop application
+🚀 Let's build the Hipstershop application
 ==============

-First, let's create a namespace called 'hipstershop' for the application:
+First, create a namespace called 'hipstershop' for the demo application:

 ```
 kubectl create namespace hipstershop